 Tying the perfect bow is but one step in the process, and not the first one.
 First, you must navigate the wide variety of fabric types and colors available, then select the right mix that complements your wedding theme.
 The next step is tying the perfect bow for your maple syrup party favors, embellishing your wedding favors exactly as you envisioned to enhance your wedding day theme.

-Whether you are an expert or all thumbs, learning the proper technique will make short work of a task that otherwise might seem unsavory.
-Embellish your wedding favors exactly as you envisioned, tying them into something that really enhances the theme of your special day.
-Over the years I've been asked a ton about hang tags, how to affix them to the bottle, and the proper way to tie the perfect bow, this guide is a FAQ of all the information I've gathered over the years, compiled in one convenient spot.
-The information, links, and videos included here should answer your questions about selecting the right ribbon and easily attaching them to your maple party favors.
+Whether you have nimble fingers, or all thumbs, learning the proper techniques is key.
+Over the years I've been asked a ton of questions about hang tags.
+How to affix them to the bottle?
+The proper way to tie the perfect bow?
+Where to purchase supplies?
+This guide is a FAQ of all the information I've gathered over the years, compiled in one convenient spot.
+The information, links, and videos included here should answer your questions about selecting the right ribbon and then easily attaching them to your party favors.

 Get Setup from the Beginning

-Regardless of what type of tie you end up choosing, you need to set the conditions for you actual workspace.
+Regardless of what type of tie you end up choosing, you need to set the conditions for your workspace.
 Grab a clean dish towel and fold it in thirds like a letter.
-This is where you'll lay the bottle and it will stay put, making it much easier for you to work.
+This is where you'll lay the bottle and it will stay put, not sliding around and making it much easier for you to work.
 Avoiding the game of slip and slide over the table or countertop is a must.
-Over the last couple of decades this is the first piece of advice I've shared to inquiring couples looking to solve there bow tying woes, it is always received with a grateful, "Thank you!
-What was I thinking?"
+Over the last couple of decades, this is the first piece of advice I've shared to inquiring couples looking to solve their bow tying woes, it is always received with a grateful, "Thank you!
+What was I thinking?".